Characterizing and Computing the Set of Nash Equilibria via Vector Optimization: Vector-Valued Nash Games as Vector Optimization

-As in Section~\ref{sec:generalized}, if $\bbx_i \neq \bbx_j$ for two players $i \neq j$ then the lack of a shared feasibility constraint makes it impossible to find an appropriate set $\bbx$ that would provide an equivalence between the equilibria of the generalized vector-valued Nash game and the vector optimization problem~\eqref{eq:vop-vector}.
-However, as for real-valued games, we are able to prove in Corollary~\ref{cor:nash-vector} below, that an appropriate choice of the constraint set $\bbx$ can lead to sufficient, another choice of $\bbx$ to necessary conditions for being a generalized Nash equilibrium for a vector-valued game.
-In fact, in the following corollary -- the final main result of this work -- we will prove that the relations between the Nash equilibria and Pareto optimizers presented for real-valued games in Theorem~\ref{thm:nash-shared} and Theorem~\ref{thm:nash-generalized} hold without modification for vector-valued games. \begin{corollary} Consider the generalized vector-valued non-cooperative game~\eqref{eq:game-vector}. \begin{enumerate} \item Let $\overline\bbx \subseteq \bigcap_{i = 1}^N \bbx_i$.
-The strategy $x^* \in \overline\bbx$ is a Nash equilibrium only if it is a minimizer of~\eqref{eq:vop-vector} with constraint set $\overline\bbx$, i.e.,
+As in Section~\ref{sec:generalized}, if $\bbx_i \neq \bbx_j$ for two players $i \neq j$ then, for vector-valued games, we can consider either a collection of $N$ vector optimization problems to characterize the set of Nash equilibria or consider two specific vector optimization problems to produce a sandwich principle.
+In fact, in the following corollary -- the final main result of this work -- we will prove that the relations between the Nash equilibria and Pareto optimizers presented for real-valued games in Corollary~\ref{cor:intersec_gen} hold without modification for vector-valued games. \begin{corollary} Consider the generalized vector-valued non-cooperative game~\eqref{eq:game-vector}.
+The strategy $x^*$ is a Nash equilibrium if and only if $x^* \in C_i\mbox{-}\argmin\{(x,f(x)) \; | \; x \in \bbx_i\}$ for every $i = 1,...,N$, i.e.,